The Imam’s Legacy

 In Light of the Story

-Returning to the discussion of our story, Imam Bukhari could prove that all the money belonged him.
+Returning to our story, Imam Bukhari could prove that all the money belonged him.
 His false friend had claimed that the 1,000 gold coins belonged to him—but if questioned he wouldn’t be able to explain any other details.

 What type of coins are in the pouch?
 Which areas are they from?
 Which year were they minted?
 What’s written on each?
 How many of each type of coin are there?

-On the other hand, Imam Bukhari knew all those details and even more.
+On the other hand, Imam Bukhari knew all those details and even more because it was his money.
 He could call the crew and passengers and prove to everyone that the money belonged to him.

 But remember, he was a scholar of hadith.
 In this field, a person’s own honesty and reputation is judged severely.
-If someone has a single blemish on their record, a single claim of dishonesty, it stains their reputation and trustworthiness in the field (to a degree matching the evidence).
+If someone has a single blemish on their record, a single claim of dishonesty, it stains their reputation and trustworthiness (to a degree matching the evidence, of course).

 For someone like Imam Bukhari, a collector and narrator of tens of thousands of hadith, the scrutiny and background checks would be extra harsh.
-If he got into a public dispute with a man who claimed he stole 1,000 coins – no matter how much the Imam could prove the truth – a permanent question mark would be placed next to the his name.
+His expertise and mastery earned him plenty of jealous opponents, too.
+If he got into a public dispute with a man who claimed he stole 1,000 coins – no matter how much the Imam could prove the truth – a permanent question mark would be placed next to his name.
 Everything he had ever done would be open for question.3

-Imam Bukhari knew this of course.
+Imam Bukhari knew this.
 And so he prioritized his life’s work for the religion of God over any fortune of money, and threw it all away.

 For any normal person, it would’ve been fine to publicly dispute the thief’s claim.
 But for someone in Imam Bukhari’s position things are different.
 More than showing us a direct example of what to do, this story teaches us the internal values of the Imam, demonstrates the intense rules in the field of hadith, and lets us appreciate the heavy hardships and sacrifices made by hadith scholars.

-Who is it that shall loan to God a goodly loan [for His cause], so that He shall multiply it for him, such that for him there shall be a gracious reward [awaiting in the Hereafter]?4
+Who is it that shall loan to God a goodly loan [for His cause], so that He shall multiply it for him, such that for him there shall be a gracious reward [awaiting in the Hereafter]?
+(Surah al-Hadid, 57:11) 4

 Some versions of the story mention 10,000 coins, others set the number at 500.
 Some mention the purpose of this trip as business and trade.
 Others say he was going to study in that land and took the money so he would have total freedom to focus.
 But the details of this story makes no difference to its benefit for us.